 Keeping track of your search strings increases reproducibility.
 Many researchers publish their searches as a supplement to their systematic review, so it's a good idea to keep a record of every search string.
 This tracking spreadsheet from MD Anderson's Research Medical Library will help you to store your search strings and database information.

 A systematic reviews platform for title/abstract screening, full-text screening, data abstraction, and quality assessment.
 Those conducting scoping, integrative or other comprehensive reviews may also find the platform useful.
 This resource is powered by artificial intelligence.
 Users should review copyright/licensing terms before uploading the full text of articles obtained through DML subscriptions or document delivery.
+Personal account using an @georgetown.edu or @gunet.georgetown.edu email account required (full account only available to GUMC users*) .

-Instructions for new institutional account users
+Instructions for new GUMC institutional account users:

 The slides below will walk you through key tools and considerations for the data extraction phase of your review: